Steam burns hurt. Like really, really hurt. The small mark on my left forearm begs the question every day: Maurizio, was it worth it?

 Baking Steam Method

-Now that we have a list of what things we need, where things will be placed and why, let’s get to the actual method (with animated version below!).
+Now that we have a list of what things we need, where items will be placed, and why, let’s get to the actual method (with the animated version below!).

 - An hour before baking, turn on your oven (preheat)

 - 10-20 minutes before loading your bread boil water, pour over the towels in your rectangular baking pan, fully saturate them, and place in the back corner of your oven

 - 10-20 minutes after loading the pan, put each mass of dough on a separate piece of parchment paper

 - Place dough, and sheets underneath, on a pizza peel

 - Score dough